Last modified: September 11th, 2022

 Maybe one day I’ll have the skills to make my own cute dragon adoption game and help some other kids experience something that brought me so much joy and inspiration.

-Did you ever engage with this weird niche online community?
+Did you ever engage with this online community?
 Did you ever adopt a virtual dragon?

 Would you adopt a virtual dragon today?